c3d/recorder/README.md

     RECORDER_DECLARE(MOVES)

-This allows to share a recorder across multiple C source files.
+This makes it possible to share a recorder across multiple C source files.
+In short, you would typically put `RECORDER` lines in C source files, and `RECORDER_DECLARE` statements in C header files.

 ## Recording events

-To record events in C, you use a `printf`-like `RECORD` statement, which begins with the name of the recorder as defined in `recorder.tbl`.

-To record data in C, you replace `printf` statements with a `RECORD` statement, specifying the name of the recorder as the first argument:
+To record events in C, you use a `printf`-like `RECORD` statement, which begins with the name of the recorder as declared with `RECORDER_DECLARE` or defined with `RECORDER`.
+The `RECORD` statement works mostly like `printf`, but takes a first argument specifying the name of the recorder:

     RECORD(MOVES, "Move disk from %s to %s\n", name[left], name[right]);